Keyboard shortcuts

 }

-Add the shared library as a Wasm package to your web-react-router project
+Add the shared library as a Wasm package to your web-react-router project:

 cd web-react-router

-pnpm add ../shared/pkg
+pnpm add ./generated/pkg

-We want Vite to bundle our shared Wasm package, so we register the wasm and
+We want Vite to bundle our shared Wasm package, so we register the wasm and React Router plugins in vite.config.ts:

 import { reactRouter } from "@react-router/dev/vite";